The Beginning of AIDS in New York

 AIDS (which did not have a name at this early point) would become a pandemic affecting the nation and the world.
 In these earliest of years, it would ravage several population centers like our city, and particularly our neighborhoods, with acute dreadfulness.
 And though it disastrously affected this community, it also helped unite and galvanize it.

-Not long ago, The New-York Historical Society will staged exhibition called AIDS in New York: The First Five Years.
+In 2013, The New-York Historical Society staged an exhibition called AIDS in New York: The First Five Years.
 N-YHS said that it would “explore the impact of the epidemic on personal lives, public health and medical practices, culture, and politics in New York City and the nation.
 Drawing from the archives of the New York Public Library, New York University, and the National Archive of LGBT History, the show will use posters, photographs, and artifacts to tell the story of the early years of AIDS in New York.”

 Several years ago, GVSHP co-hosted a discussion about a history of AIDS and its effects in the Village — click here to listen to the program, which included first-hand accounts from the medical professionals working St. Vincent’s Hospital and others during the initial outbreak in the early 1980s.